Temperature anomaly: Standard deviation

 Anomalies alone are not sufficient to characterize exceptionality of temperature values.
-The standard deviation—symbolized by a lower case sigma, σ, and sometimes called standardized anomaly—quantifies the degree of variation of a dataset's values (see coloured bands in chart at right).
+The standard deviation—symbolized by a lower case sigma, σ—quantifies the degree of variation of a dataset's values (see coloured bands in chart at right).
 For example, a variation of +2 °C can be more significant over a region with normally stable temperatures than another of +3 °C from a region with normally large variability.
+For this purpose, anomalies are often shown as 'standardized anomalies' namely the anomaly divided by the standard deviation.

 To summarize: choice of reference period determines vertical placement of a trace on a graph, and deviation determines how much the trace is "stretched" in the vertical direction on the graph.

 Forecasting

 Numerical weather prediction provides the temperature forecast for the next few days or weeks.
 This can be used to calculate anomalies during these forecast periods.
 There are two types of forecasts, deterministic and probabilistic, which will give different results.

 Deterministic data are values obtained by running the forecast model with initial conditions determined by the initial conditions from data assimilation.
 Probabilistic data comes from predicting sets where the model (or different models) is run several times with a slight variations in the initial conditions each time.

 Deterministic anomalies have a standard deviation which depends only on the bias of the forecast.
 The deviation and the probabilistic anomalies, being calculated from several model solutions, are themselves probabilities that they will occur.